 Also, another aspect of yoga that has been helpful is that it helped me to pay attention to my breathe.
 I hadn’t even thought of it until not too long ago, but I realized that I used to be a mouth breather.
 This happened after I looked at a few pictures of myself and found that my mouth was open in almost all of them.

 Speaking of breathing, meditation is another resource that has given me the ability to stay present with myself and my emotions.
 I started meditating about the same time I started to run.
 It has evolved from my first time practicing, but has been a persistent and fulfilling practice.
-When I first started to meditate, I did so laying down.
-I think I had been running on fumes for so long that I needed to rest and relax without anything to aid me.
+When I first started meditating, I did so laying down.
+I think I had been running on fumes for so long that I needed to rest and relax completely.

 I later joined a sangha for a brief period.
-I now meditate on my own, using an app that has a form of digital sangha.
+Now I meditate on my own, using an app that has a form of digital sangha.
 This feature is nice because it allows you to thank those you’ve meditated with during your session.
 And the more you practice at different times, the more you will recognize faces from different times of the day.
 I’ve gotten in the habit of thanking a handful of people I see on a regular basis.
-And every once and awhile I’ll send them a message asking them how they are doing.
-It’s become a great way to connect with others over shared experiences.
+And every once and awhile I’ll send them a message asking them how they are.
+It’s become a great way to connect with others.

 Music is another of my go to resources.
 I have a few playlists that I have for when I have a particularly tough day.
-There’s something special about listening to a playlist of carefully curated songs, maybe while sipping a cup of herbal tea in a candle lit room as I’m doing now, that just feels relaxing.
+There’s something special about listening to a playlist of carefully curated songs, maybe while sipping a cup of herbal tea in a room filled with candle light that just feels relaxing.

-I love the blues, and still remember the feelings of light and color I get when I was introduced to The Grateful Dead and hippie culture.
+I love the blues, and still remember the feelings I got from the images of light and color, like a mandala, when I was introduced to The Grateful Dead and hippie culture.
 There was a ripeness to it.
 A sense of welcoming and comfort but also excitement at the same time.
 And when I listen to some of those old songs from my past, I land just on the edge of that feeling.